Raiganj

+Raiganj ([rae̯ gɔnd͡ʒ]), is a city in the Indian state of West Bengal and it stands on the bank of the Kulik river.
+This city is the headquarters of the Uttar Dinajpur district.
+The city situated in the narrow strip which joins the northern and southern portion of the state of West Bengal, has come up in prominence as a result of partition of India.

 Etymology

 The origin of the name "Raiganj" is not exactly known, and is debated.
 Some say the name is linked to the royal family of Dinajpur whose surname was Rai.
 The widely accepted view is that the name originated from the abundance of rai sorshe (a special type of mustard) crops at this place from time immemorial.
 Many people think that the word "Raiganj" came from "Rai" meaning "Radha", the consort of Krishna.
 In this connection, "Kaliaganj", nearest city to Raiganj, comes from "Kalia" meaning "Krishna", the central character of Mahabharata.

 Geography

 Raiganj Wildlife Sanctuary

 Raiganj is known for Raiganj Wildlife Sanctuary (also called the Kulik Bird Sanctuary), home to a large population of Asian openbills and other waterbirds and it is the largest bird sanctuary in Asia.
 Raiganj is situated at the banks of Kulik river which helped the town to become an important place for water connectivity.
 In course of time, the navigability of Kulik river decreased and business through the waterway was stopped in the first half of the 1970s, especially after the dam was erected to prevent floods.
 The port area slowly lost its significance and, at present, it is the most backward locality of Raiganj.